athar-usama/graphfuse/README.md

 graphfuse benchmark
 ```

-## What this deliberately doesn't do
+## Where the pattern matcher stops, on purpose

 The pattern matcher runs on the raw Dynamo graph, so it only catches the pattern in the exact Python-level shape shown above: a separate bias parameter added after a matmul, not one folded into `nn.Linear(bias=True)`, and `F.gelu(..., approximate="tanh")` specifically, not the exact erf-based default or a hand-written equivalent.
 Both are real, disclosed scope limits, not bugs; extending the matcher to cover a folded-bias `nn.Linear` would mean matching against the post-AOTAutograd ATen graph instead, a genuinely different and more involved pass.
 The custom-op boundary also opts this project's region out of Inductor's cross-region memory planning, measured directly above as graphfuse's peak memory tracking eager's rather than Inductor's.

-## How the project is organized
+## Where everything lives

 ```
 src/graphfuse/